make-cpp-nice/numerical-conversions/README.md

 //Pythagoras Theorem without loosing precision double c = approx_to<double>(sqrt((long_double_here)a*a + (long_double_here)b*b));

+I hope that it was an easier read than it would be have been had all those conversion been represented by static_cast.

 Every conversion is zero overhead when overflow checking is not enabled, except for round_to which performs rounding.
 Like static_cast, they will not allow an integer to swallow a pointer but go beyond that by being tightly typed to only accept template parameters and argument types that correspond to the conversion they represent.
 Here is the full list:

 T to_signed(arg) arg must be unsigned and T will be be the signed version of arg type.
-Optionally T may be declared explicitly to_signed<T>(arg) where T must be signed and not narrower than the arg type.
-Overflow will throw if checking enabled.
+Optionally T may be declared explicitly to_signed<T>(arg) where T must be signed and can be wider or narrower than the arg type.
 T to_unsigned(arg) arg must be signed and T will be be the unsigned version of arg.
-Optionally T may be declared explicitly to_unsigned<T>(arg) where T must be unsigned and not narrower than the arg type.
-Overflow will throw if checking enabled.
+Optionally T may be declared explicitly to_unsigned<T>(arg) where T must be unsigned and can be wider or narrower than the arg type.
-T narrow_to<T>(arg) Must represent a narrowing of integer type width and may also include conversion between signed and unsigned in either direction.
-Overflow will throw if checking enabled.
+T narrow_to<T>(arg) Narrowing of integer type width that does not involve change of signedness.
+T and arg must both be integers, both signed or both unsigned and   T must be narrower than the arg type.

 The variants to_signed_cast,  to_unsigned_cast, narrow_cast_to which do the same as the above but indicate that an exploitation of the defined results of overflow is intended and they will not throw if one occurs.

 T round_to<T>(arg) Must represent a conversion from floating point to integer and will return the best integer representation of arg.
-Overflow is undefined and will throw if checking enabled.
 T truncate_to<T>(arg) Must represent a conversion from floating point to integer and will truncate arg to the nearest whole number.
-Overflow is undefined and will throw if checking enabled.

-T approx_to<T>(arg) T must be floating point and arg may be a wider floating point type or an integer type whose full precision cannot be represented by T (the same width or wider).
+T approx_to<T>(arg) T must be floating point and arg must be a wider floating point type or an integer type whose full precision cannot be represented by T (the same width or wider).
 Although precision may be lost, overflow will not occur.

 T promote_to<T>(arg) Must represent a promotion that is guaranteed to succeed without overflow or loss of precision.
-There must be a promotion.
+There must be a promotion – it cannot be applied redundantly.

 T promote_here<T>(arg) Does the same as promote_to but can also be applied redundantly making it equivalent to brace initialisation – it will not narrow.
 It is designed specifically for in place forced promotions as the name suggests.
-It is implemented as a type of functor that permits prefix application (promote_as<T>) arg which remains useful for forced promotions within expressions, although you will probably prefer to use one of the aliases defined below:
+It is implemented as a type of functor that permits prefix application (promote_here<T>) arg which remains useful for forced promotions within expressions, although you will probably prefer to use one of the aliases defined below:

 Using double_here = promote_here<double>;
 Using long_double_here = promote_here<long double>;
 Using long_long_here = promote_here<long long>;

 e.g.
-double ratio_of_integers = (double_here)x/y; //equivalent to double{x}/y
+double ratio_of_integers = (double_here) x/y; //equivalent to double{x}/y

 All of these conversions can optionally be more tightly typed using a second template parameter to fix the type of the argument. e.g